ipfs/ipfs-docs/docs/basics/desktop-app.md

 description: "A simple walkthrough of the basic funtions of the IPFS desktop app."
 ---

-# IPFS desktop app basics
+# IPFS Desktop app basics

 This guide will walk you through the basics of IPFS Desktop and teach you how to add, remove, and download a file using IPFS.
 This guide will only cover the basics and will avoid talking about more complex concepts.